-- Program Update local codes and ordinances to require preparation of a project-specific fire protection plan (FPP) for all new development projects in high fire hazard severity areas and require that such projects incorporate all recommended risk reduction measures from the FPP into project designs or conditions of approval. - Policy All residential, commercial and industrial construction and development will comply with the statewide Fire Safe Regulations (see CCR, Title 14, Sections 1270 et seq.) relating to roads, water, signing and fuel modification. - Policy Urban development shall be planned and constructed to resist the encroachment of uncontrolled wildfires from adjacent WUI or wildland areas.
+- Program Update local zoning and subdivision codes to designate wildfire hazard overlay zones and associated conditional use, site development standards, and design criteria to mitigate wildfire hazards and reduce risks to new development within the overlay zones. - Program Update local codes and ordinances to require preparation of a project-specific fire protection plan (FPP) for all new development projects in high fire hazard severity areas and require that such projects incorporate all recommended risk reduction measures from the FPP into project designs or conditions of approval.